Thursday 05/30/2019, 9:00 am - 12:00 pm

 You will begin by drafting the basic pattern to your measurements, then cut and sew a quick muslin as your fit-sample.
 Tweak the pattern if necessary.

 Next, you may turn the sample muslin into a wearable top, or you might cut a new one in fashion fabric, perhaps adding the details of extra seams or pockets.
 Beginners may keep it fairly simple, and those with more advanced skills may customize to their hearts' content.
 Everyone will leave with a shirt that reflects their personality and ideas to make endless variations!

 Please have at least advanced beginner sewing skills, with a few simple projects under your belt.

-Note: Sewing machines provided for use in the classroom.
+Note: Machines will be provided for use in the class.

 __Pad or roll of paper, at least 14″ wide (can be newsprint, drawing paper, etc)